create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **fromHSVA** (*h: number, s: number, v: number, a: number = 1*): SFColorRGBA

-Creates a SFColorRGBA object from a HSV color value; *h* is the hue, *s* is the saturation, *v* is the value and *a* is the alpha component of the HSVA color.
+Creates an SFColorRGBA object from a HSV color value; *h* is the hue, *s* is the saturation, *v* is the value and *a* is the alpha component of the HSVA color.

 The saturation, value and alpha component must be in the range [0,1], and the hue component must be in the range [0,2π].